ppcl2025/google-ads-manager/README.md

 - Review [Streamlit Cloud documentation](https://docs.streamlit.io/streamlit-community-cloud)
 - Check the app logs in Streamlit Cloud dashboard

+### Client Payment Setup

+All sub-accounts are created without linking to your MCC payment profile:

+#### Sub-Account Creation
+- All new sub-accounts are created without MCC payment profile linking
+- Clients must set up their own payment methods in Google Ads UI
+- This ensures clients have full control over their billing

+#### Important Notes
+- Sub-accounts cannot run ads until clients set up payment methods
+- Conversion tracking is still set to 'This Manager' for bidding strategy compatibility
+- Clients need to add payment methods in their Google Ads account: Billing → Payment methods

 ### Local Development

 To run the app locally: